 Skills and experience

-You'll learn professional laboratory skills required to work in this vital sector through practical experience in our high-spec teaching labs.
+You'll have the opportunity to develop professional laboratory skills through practical experience in our high-spec teaching labs.

 Experience life in another country by choosing to study abroad as part of your degree.
 We also offer Chemistry with Medicinal Chemistry (with Study Abroad) MChem Honours degree.